 Separating slower messages from faster messages leads to higher throughput for the faster messages.
 For this reason it can be beneficial to include messages and/or handlers in separate assemblies, making it easier to separate them from others.

 The easiest way to scale out is with brokered transports, as those can make use of the competing consumer pattern.
 This is done by deploying multiple instances of an endpoint that will all start processing messages from the same queue.
 When a message is delivered, any of the endpoint instances could potentially process it.
 The NServiceBus transport will try to ensure that only one instance will actually process the message.
-Be aware of the need for idempotency.

 The image below shows the component